There’s more than one reason sites like BuzzFeed, Upworthy, or PopSugar get so many clicks, views, and site visitors.

 Readers like to know exactly what they can expect if they click on a headline.
 The best headlines take specific ideas and break them down one step further.

 For example, don’t just write about foods that you should avoid.
 Talk about common foods to avoid.
-And don’t just mention home decor ideas, talk about do-it-yourself home decor ideas.
+Don’t just mention home decor ideas, talk about do-it-yourself home decor ideas.

 Again, this is all about understanding what will be useful to your audience.
 Here’s an example of an ultra-specific headline I used in the past: